 But, where maintenance is concerned, their needs vary.
 Some but not all terrier breeds, like the glossy, long-haired Yorkshire Terrier, need intensive grooming care.

-No wonder many owners of long-haired terrier breeds, such as the Yorkie, choose to use a professional groomer.
+No wonder many owners of long-haired terrier dog breeds, such as the Yorkie, choose to use a professional groomer.
 No doubt this helps to maintain their dog’s beautiful but high-maintenance fur.

 Many other terrier dog breeds, though, are not as high maintenance.

 Terrier Dog Breeds and Training

 Despite their sassy personalities and sometimes demanding grooming needs, terrier breeds are great dogs.
 They make great pets with proper and early socialization and training.

 Positive training methods will help your pup to understand and learn your behavioral expectations.